-Private citizens who believe they may have been exposed to harmful chemicals from AFFF and are now facing cancer should consult their doctors and consider consulting with a lawyer to gain a better understanding of their legal rights and the damage caused by these chemicals.
-It is crucial to understand the long-term effects of AFFF on local areas and take necessary precautions to ensure public safety.
+Private citizens who believe they may have been exposed to harmful chemicals from aqueous film forming foam and are now facing cancer should consult their doctors and consider consulting with afff lawyers to gain a better understanding of their legal rights and the damage caused by these chemicals.
+It is crucial to understand the long-term effects of aqueous film forming foam on local areas and take necessary precautions to ensure public safety.

 Holding AFFF Foam Manufacturers Accountable for Public Safety